NoahSoto/DLLUnhooking/README.md

 ## EDR Detection of API/Syscalls

-One common method of detecting syscall usage by various EDR solutions is to "hook" the the functions.
+One common method of detecting syscall usage by various EDR solutions is to "hook" systemcalls.

 How does this work, what does that even mean?

 Lets take a look at a basic windows syscall in assembly.

 Lets spin up a project in VS quickly and just take a look at the libraries their addresses, syscall structure, ect.